 Nobody could have known, or even guessed, that three out of these four (Jane, Mary, Mary, and Elizabeth) would take their turn on the English throne; nor that Jane, the first English Queen to ever rule on her own, would wear the crown for only nine days.
 Her story bears some similarities to those of her rival Queens — disinterested, largely absent parents; being used as a pawn by men far more powerful than she — but her personality and experience were utterly her own.
 We are also fortunate to know a lot about her from first-hand sources like Jane’s diaries and letters, helping to shape the image of a strong-willed, obstinate, pious, scholarly weirdo who actively never wanted the power thrust upon her.

 I don’t want to get into the family tree gymnastics that wound up with Jane eking ahead of Mary and Elizabeth in the family tree, so the gist of it is: Henry VIII had two sisters who both had children.
-One sister married a Scotsman and her family tree led to Mary, Queen of Scots.
+His older sister Margaret married a Scotsman and her family tree led to Mary, Queen of Scots.
 That whole side of the family were cut out of Henry’s will mostly because he hated Scotland, and also they were Catholic.
 That’s where Mary, Queen of Scots’s claim to the throne comes in.
-Henry’s other sister married his BFF, and because Henry loved them so much, he gave them the title Duke and Duchess of Suffolk.
+Henry’s younger sister Mary married his BFF, and because Henry loved them so much, he gave them the title Duke and Duchess of Suffolk.
 And his official list of who would inherit his throne included the Suffolk offspring, only in the instance that none of Henry’s other children had male heirs of their own.
 The inclusion of the Suffolks was more of a gesture than anything else; it seemed so unlikely to be impossible that none of Henry’s children would have kids of their own.

 And yet!
 Surprise!
 Edward, Henry’s heir, was crowned King when he was nine years old, in 1547.
 (Fun fact; Edward is the “Prince” from Mark Twain’s story “The Prince and the Pauper,” and Jane Grey appears in most movies based on that story.)
 Edward was a very devout Protestant, continuing his father’s legacy to maintain this as the official religion of England.
 His older half-sister Lady Mary remained a Catholic, while his other half-sister Lady Elizabeth was also Protestant.
 Edward was often ill, which made his advisors uneasy because if he died without naming an heir, as per Henry’s wishes, Edward would be succeeded by his Catholic sister.
 Lady Mary was, by this time, in her late thirties and still unmarried, and childless.
 Even if she were to marry, it was possible she, too, may die without an heir.
 She was, basically, not an ideal candidate to succeed Edward.